Life After the Center

 "Case Closed: Holocaust Survivors in Postwar America, 1946-1954"

 Lecturer, History and Jewish Studies, California State University, Northridge, CA.

 Sarah Cushman, Ph.D.
 '10

 Academic Program Liaison Officer, The Strassler Center for Holocaust and Genocide Studies, Clark University, Worcester, MA.

 Tiberiu Galis, Ph.D.
 '15

 “Transitional Justice and Transition to a New Regime: Making Sense of Uncertain Times”

 Executive Director, Auschwitz Institute for Peace and Reconciliation, New York and Poland

-"We Were Called Greenies: Holocaust Survivors in Postwar Canada", Graduated May 2012.
+"We Were Called Greenies: Holocaust Survivors in Postwar Canada"

 Assistant Director, Jewish World Watch, Los Angeles, CA